-- Make sure you have a rainy day fund and have paid off expensive debt
+- Make sure you have a rainy day fund and have paid off any expensive debt

-- Manage risk with diversification – Aim to offset losses with gains made elsewhere.
-This can be expensive to do yourself, but exchange traded funds (ETFs) can help – these are the products Moneyfarm use to build their portfolios.
+- Manage risk with diversification – aim to offset losses with gains made elsewhere.
+This can be expensive to do yourself, but exchange traded funds (ETFs) can help – these are the products Moneyfarm uses to build its portfolios.

 - Top up your pension – give the future you a helping hand and make the most of any tax relief to maximise your pension income